novuhq/novu/README.md

 </p>

 <h1 align="center">
-  The open source notifications framework that makes it easy for devs to empower product teams.
+  The open source notifications framework that makes it easy for developers to empower product teams.
 </h1>

 <div align="center">